Legislative Assembly of Minas Gerais: Blocks

 Each political party that has at least five deputies forms a group called a bench.
 A block is a group made up of at least 16 deputies.
 Blocks must be in place for legislative work to begin.
-Blocks must be in place for legislative work to begin.
 Benches and blocks both have a leader and vice-leader, though party representatives with less than 5 members cannot be either.
 Parties with large numbers of members can form a block but the limit is one per party.

-As of February 2021, the Assembly has three official blocks:
+As of February 2025, the Assembly has three official blocks: